Death toll rises to 16 nearly a week after Florida condo collapse | Law-Order

 Death toll rises to 16 nearly a week after Florida condo collapse

+Colonel Golan Vach, commander of the Israeli National Rescue Unit, said they had discovered some tunnels large enough for a person, though most of the debris is "very, very tight."
+GRAND JURY INQUIRY PLANNED Miami-Dade County State Attorney Katherine Fernandez Rundle said she would convene a special grand jury, apart from any potential criminal investigation, to examine building safety and "what steps we can take to safeguard our residents" from similar disasters in the future.

 Another four bodies were found overnight in the shattered ruins of a collapsed Miami-area condominium tower, the mayor of Miami-Dade County said on Wednesday, bringing the confirmed death toll to 16 nearly a week after the building fell.
-Nobody has been pulled alive from the mounds of pulverized concrete, splintered lumber and twisted metal since the early hours of the disaster, with 147 people still unaccounted for.
+Nobody has been pulled alive from the mounds of pulverized concrete, splintered lumber and twisted metal since the early hours of the disaster.
+County Mayor Daniella Levine Cava told a news conference there were 147 people still unaccounted for.

 Officials have said they still harbor hope of finding survivors.
-"We are doing everything humanly possible, and then some, to get through this tragedy and we are doing it together," Mayor Daniella Levine Cava said at a news conference on Wednesday where she was joined by Florida Governor Ron DeSantis.
+"This is going to go until we pull everybody out of there," Surfside Mayor Charles Burkett said at the news conference in response to questions about when the rescue mission might switch to a recovery operation.
+"We're not leaving anyone behind."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)